CelineZhou99/DunDunDungeon/README.md

 3. Enjoy :3

 ### Note
-- Try interacting with every NPC you find, to get the full experience of the game.
+- Try interacting with every NPC you find